armin-reichert/pacman/README.md

 	you(ghost).when(DEAD).headFor().tile(houseEntry).ok();
 });
 ```
-Note that for the simple steerings like "bouncing on seat" and "leaving ghost house" just a method in the Ghost class is used.
-For steerings which require additional "state" or have additional parameters, using an instance of a steering class (which happens behind the is... calls) is the more general approach.

-The only difference in ghost behavior are the target tiles in the "CHASING" and "SCATTERING" state.
+The only difference in ghost behavior are the target tiles in the "CHASING" and "SCATTERING" state and the beds where the ghosts start and return when dead.

 ### Scattering